The Exit Interview

 everything about baseball, evaluating his brothers' play.
 Eli "Nails” is just one of those kids who couldn't get enough of the game, but so far, it's all just watching.

-After his feet straightened out, the surgeries were successful, there was no stopping this kid.
+After his feet straightened out, the surgeries were successful, and there was no stopping this kid.
 He would run and run and run.
 He was picking up bats before he was picking up a spoon to eat with.
 This kid was constantly trying to eat a life of baseball.

 It was hard not to see him as feeble in the very beginning, because it took him three years to catch up with the kids who were three years older.
-When he was eight, he would want to play against ten-year-olds because he needed the challenge, because he had to catch up with them.
-At eight, he played like a
+When he was eight, he would want to play against ten-year-olds.
+He needed the challenge, because he had to catch up with them.
+At eight, he played like a six-year-old, but by the time he was ten, he was playing like a twelve-year-old.
+He worked hard and never gave up.

-litter.
+His mom and dad were constantly posting videos to encourage him because he was also the runt of the litter.
 He was small, and when he finally started to catch up, there was no stopping him.
-He was spitting seeds.
-That was his favorite thing.
+He was spitting seeds, chugging Gatorade, and chomping on Big League Chew bubble gum like it was going out of style.
+His favorite thing?
+Spitting!
 He was spitting everywhere—in the living room, out on the porch, on the driveway.
 Everything was about him spitting.
 He was tough, but he wanted to be a star, and everybody was cheering for him.
 He was the best teammate ever.
-He encouraged others all the time and did everything he could to get into a game, and he absolutely loved the Dodgers.
+He always encouraged others and did everything he could to get into a game, and he absolutely loved the Dodgers.
 It was ingrained in this guy.
 He's a fourth-generation Dodger fan.

 His 12-year-old season in Little League, Nails makes the All-Star team....
 A freaking All-Star.
 It was amazing to see the satisfaction in every move that he makes on a baseball field.
 In my lifetime, I have seen great players, talented players, powerful players, Roy Hobbs talent guys.
 I have had the pleasure of being present in many living rooms as some of those players signed professional contracts.
 But I will speak prophetically here about this kid; this is a sign of things to come for Eli.
 He might never see the inside of a major league uniform, but wherever he lands, he will always be "Nails".